Lake Texoma Fishing Reports 2026 | Temperature & Updates 2026

 Current Fishing Regulations - Texas vs Oklahoma Side

-Lake Texoma's unique position straddling two states creates specific regulation requirements.
+Lake Texoma's unique position straddling two states creates specific regulation requirements anglers must understand.
 The Texas Parks and Wildlife Department manages the Texas portion while Oklahoma Department of Wildlife Conservation oversees Oklahoma waters.
-Understanding both states' regulations prevents costly violations.
+The reciprocal license agreement simplifies fishing across the entire lake.

 Zebra Mussel Prevention Requirements